 Ethan Holdahl

 I am a Visiting Assistant Professor at Williams College where I teach Intermediate Microeconomics and Game Theory.
-My research is primarily in experimental economics and game theory when I look at how different designs affect the evolution of behavior in populations.
+My research is primarily in experimental economics and game theory where I examine how different treatments influence the trajectories of both individual and population behavior over time.
 I completed my PhD at the University of Oregon in 2023 and am on the job market for the 2024-2025 cycle.

 Job Market Paper